A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

-In the sequel, a conditional vector $\lat^d$ is constructed: For each discrete column $\{X_i^d\}_{i=1}^{n_d}$, from the set of its available values, we randomly select a value $\lat^d_i$ and compute its one-hot representation $h(\lat^d_i)$.
-The Generator is also free to select any cluster label $\lat^u, u\in[1,k]$, and any class label $\lat^y, y\in Y$.
-These three pieces of data are subsequently concatenated together in the conditional vector $\lat^d$:
+Next, a conditional vector $\lat^d$ is formed: For each discrete column $\{X_i^d\}_{i=1}^{n_d}$, we create an $|X_i^d|$-dimensional mask vector $\mask_i$ and we initialize it to 0.
+Then, we randomly select a discrete column $i^*$ (including the class and cluster columns) and a value $\lat^d_{i^*} \in X_{i^*}^d$.
+Subsequently, the $i^*$-th mask vector $\mask_{i^*}$ is set equal to the one-hot representation of the selected value, so that $\mask_{i^*}=h(\lat^d_{i^*})$.
+Now the conditional vector $\lat^d$ is a concatenation between the computed mask vectors:

-that, in turn, is concatenated with $\lat^c$ to obtain the representation of the latent samples $\lat$:
+that, in turn, is concatenated with $\lat^c$ to obtain the final representation of the latent samples $\lat$:

+The vector $\lat^d$ explicitly presents the condition $X_{i^*}^d=\lat^d_{i^*}$ to the Generator, strengthening its ability to conditionally generate samples by any discrete column.
+This is of crucial importance in downstream classification tasks, where the model is requested to generate samples from specific classes.

 Eq.~\ref{eq:latsample} determines the input of the Generator.
 Its dimensionality is $|\lat|=e+\sum_{i=1}^{n_d}|h(\lat^d_i))|+k+|h(\lat^y)|$ and defines the size of the Generator's input layer.
-These chained concatenations are visualized in Fig.~\ref{fig:ctd-gan} (block (e)) and the exemplary Fig.~\ref{fig:zsamp}.
+These chained concatenations are visualized in Fig.~\ref{fig:ctd-gan} (block (f)) and the exemplary Fig.~\ref{fig:zsamp}.